 If you think your spouse is getting too attached to someone else, don’t be afraid to speak up about your concerns.
 Ask for more transparency to help you feel more comfortable.
 If their relationship really is crossing boundaries, it may be time to force a decision just be prepared for your spouse not choosing you.

 If this sounds like your situation, we can help you.
-Give us a call or schedule an appointment online.
+Contact us or schedule a free Discovery Call to learn more.
 Remember, we work with clients all over the world.
 You don’t have to be local to work with us.

 How healthy is your marriage?